Outline

 Requirements and preparation

 Material and teaching is in English.
-Registered participants will receive the teaching material prior to the start of the workshop such that they can prepare in advance.
+Registered participants will receive teaching material prior to the start of the workshop such that they can prepare in advance.
 Teaching will combine lectures on theoretical underpinnings with numerical model applications largely based on peer-reviewed publications.
+Participants must be familiar with intermediate microeconomics at the master level.

-In the run-up to the workshop, participants must take up the fundamentals of the programming language GAMS which is used data management as well as for the numerical implementation of equilibrium models.
+In the run-up to the workshop, participants must take up the fundamentals of the programming language GAMS which is used in data management as well as for the numerical implementation of equilibrium models.
 GAMS (Generalized Algebraic Modeling System) is a high-level programming language for mathematical optimization.
 The GAMS notation builds on detached matrix algebra which allows for the transparent formulation of large-scale models and the efficient processing of extensive datasets.
 A compact do-it- yourself GAMS tutorial with simple illustrative optimization models will be sent out to registered participants in advance so they can easily acquaint themselves with the basic GAMS syntax.
-A temporary free GAMS license will be provided to the registered particpants.
+A temporary free GAMS license will be provided to the registered participants.

 Participants are required to bring their own laptop with a USB port drive.